 You can read more about the Imps and Ramblers adventures in Munich here

-Have you visited any of these cities with babies?
-What would your tips be?
+Have you visited any of these cities with baby?
+What would you say is the best city breaks with kids?